 In January 2025, EnDev's Consultative Group approved EnDev's programming until the end of 2026.
 The formal approval of BMZ was granted in March 2025.
-Thus, EnDev will continue operations in sub-Saharan Africa throughout the year 2026, focusing on delivering outcomes at scale and ensuring sustainable results.
-Meanwhile, EnDev will conclude its activities in Asia by the end of 2025.
-In the four phaseout countries (Bangladesh, Cambodia, Laos, and Nepal), initial transition and closure processes are underway.
+Thus, EnDev will continue operations in sub-Saharan Africa throughout the year 2026,

 This process prioritises the consolidation of achievements and responsible handover to local stakeholders, while ensuring sustainability of impact.